alrieckert/lazarus/components/projecttemplates/README.txt

   Comma separated list of filename extensions which should not be searched for keyword subsitution.

-The Name,Author and description will be presented in the 'File-New' dialog.
+The Name and description will be presented in the 'File-New' dialog.